 The Great War was a time of death and suffering, but also set the right conditions for what philosophers such as Karl Marx could've only dreamed of: World Revolution.
 Within only five years, two of the worlds major powers had been swept up in the red revolutionary tide.

 Now, the world stands deeply divided along ideological lines.
 The British Empire, seeing themselves a "bulwark" against the revolution, have expended much of their interwar resources on preventing additional revolutions across the globe.
 However, in 1929, the already struggling post-war economy had enough.
 In the infamous London Market Crash, whatever was left of the prosperity of Britain has withered away.
 Now, its Empire is threatened with collapse as its allies continue to distance themselves.
-In Burma, disgruntled socialists and monarchists have risen up in a full scale revolt against the crown, and it seems likely that the British reign in India will collapse in the coming years.
+In Burma, disgruntled socialists and nationalists have risen up in a full scale revolt against the crown, and it seems likely that British rule in India will face great troubles in the coming years.

 In Germany, the destruction of both the Great War and the Civil War is still quite visible.
-The Rhineland remains occupied under a French collaborationist regime, and Baden-Württemberg is under the local monarchy where the former Kaiser Wilhelm has taken refuge.
+The Rhineland remains occupied under a French collaborationist regime, and Baden-Württemberg is under the local restored monarchies.
 Red Germany, or the FSRD, continues to dedicated most of its resources towards building Germany back to its former glory under the reign of revolutionary leader Rosa Luxemburg.
-This extended plan, however, has generated much discontent among the various represented groups, including the Bolshevik faction within the KPD, as well as the anarcho-syndicalist FAUD and the democratic socialist USPD.
+This extended plan, however, has generated much discontent among the various represented groups, including the "Bolshevik" faction within the KPD, as well as the anarcho-syndicalist FAUD and the democratic socialist USPD.

 "A spectre is haunting Europe — the spectre of communism."